-Essentially, stablecoins offer a mid-way that allows individuals to make cash payments for their transactions or trading digital assets.
+Essentially, stablecoins offer the benefits and the best of both worlds that allow individuals to make cash payments for their transactions or trade digital assets.
 Stablecoins accomplish this by pegging their value to a more stable asset, usually a fiat currency, and an amount of reserve equivalent to the value of aggregate stablecoins issued is held as a backup.

 This has made stablecoins an attractive place to park money in.
 The following chart confirms this: